q2g/ngx-customscrollbar/src/lib/README.md

 [![npm](https://img.shields.io/npm/l/express.svg?maxAge=2592000)](/LICENSE)

 Pure ngx scrollbars without dependencies to jQuery or other scroll librarys, to bind customized scrollbars to every scrollable html element like scrollable div or textarea for example or a virtual view like a canvas.

+If you identify any errors in the library, or have an idea for an improvement, please open an [issue](https://github.com/q2g/ngx-customscrollbar/issues) or create a pull request.
 ___

 ## Table of Contents